thu-vis/JittorVis/README.md

 ```

 ## Usage
+There are several ways to use JittorVis.

-Visualize a jittor model directly.
+1. Visualizing a jittor model directly.
 ```python
 import jittor as jt
 from jittor import Module